Naima Sahlbom: Early life and education

 Sahlbom was born in Stockholm, Sweden, on 15 May 1871.
 She was the daughter of Charlotte (née Hallin) Sahlbom and Gustav Valfrid Sahlbom, a civil engineer.
-As a youth, she attended the Wallinska Girls' School, Sweden's first educational institution to offer university-preparatory education for girls.
+As a young woman, she attended the Wallinska Girls' School, Sweden's first educational institution to offer university-preparatory education for girls.
 Scientifically-inclined, Sahlbom was arranged by her father to volunteer at Stockholm Water's laboratory, and she obtained her primary lab experience.
-In 1893 Sahlbom passed her matriculation examinations and attended Stockholm högskola (now Stockholm University), where she gained experience in the analysis of minerals.
+In 1893, Sahlbom passed her matriculation examinations and attended Stockholm högskola (now Stockholm University), where she gained experience in the analysis of minerals.
 Nominated by Helge Bäckström, Sahlbom was inducted as a member of the Geological Society of Stockholm on 10 May 1894.
-In 1894 she attended Uppsala University, majoring in geology and graduating in 1896.
+In 1894, she attended Uppsala University, majoring in geology and graduating in 1896.

 Scientific research

-In 1897 Sahlbom published her first scholarly paper, and the findings detailed a mineral analysis of rocks collected on the island of Alnön.
-In 1900 Johan Gunnar Andersson of Uppsala University and Sahlbom published a collaborated study on the fluoride content in Swedish phosphorites.
+In 1897, Sahlbom published her first scholarly paper, and the findings detailed a mineral analysis of rocks collected on the island of Alnön.
+In 1900, Johan Gunnar Andersson of Uppsala University and Sahlbom published a collaborated study on the fluoride content in Swedish phosphorites.
 The paper noted a similarity in the chemical composition of fluorapatite mineral between two marine invertebrates: the Obolid brachiopod fossil and the Lingula anatina.
 For financial purposes, Sahlbom declined a research opportunity from Arvid Högbom of Uppsala University and accepted a job offer by John Landin to work at a chemical engineering company in Stockholm.
 Subsequently, from 1902 to 1903, she was employed at the Geological Survey of Finland in Helsinki, where she was the first woman to be initiated in the Finnish Chemical Society.
 Due to her association with Hjalmar Sjögren, the former professor of mineralogy and geology at Uppsala University and then director of the mineralogy department at the Swedish Museum of Natural History, Sahlbom extended her experience on mineral analysis by operating at the mineralogy department of the Swedish Museum of Natural History.